ONSdigital/monthly-business-survey-results/docs/source/project_docs_md/specifications/Ratio_of_Means_Imputation.md

 These scenarios are in the same order as the flow chart above in section 8.7:

-* If a manual construction (MC) is currently held for the contributor and then a responder (R) is returned for the same period, then the returned value should override the manual construction.
-Final response pattern: R.
+* If a manual construction (mc) is currently held for the contributor and then a responder (r) is returned for the same period, then the returned value should override the manual construction.
+Final response pattern: r.
-* If the previous period value is a manual construction (MC) and the contributor is a non-responder for the current period, then forward impute from a manual construction (FIMC).
-Final response pattern: MC, FIMC.
+* If the previous period value is a manual construction (mc) and the contributor is a non-responder for the current period, then forward impute from a manual construction (fimc).
+Final response pattern: mc, fimc.
-* If a manual construction is available for the first period but not the second, third or current, then perform rolling forwards imputation from a manual construction from the first period for all missing periods (FIMC).
-Final response pattern: MC, FIMC, FIMC, FIMC.
+* If a manual construction is available for the first period but not the second, third or current, then perform rolling forwards imputation from a manual construction from the first period for all missing periods (fimc).
+Final response pattern: mc, fimc, fimc, fimc.
-* If a manual construction is held for the contributor in the first period and rolling forward imputation from a manual construction in the second and third, then the contributor responded in the fourth period, then override FIMC with BI.
+* If a manual construction is held for the contributor in the first period and rolling forward imputation from a manual construction in the second and third, then the contributor responded in the fourth period, then override fimc with bi.
-Final response pattern: MC, BI, BI, R.
+Final response pattern: mc, bi, bi, r.
 * If a manual construction is held for the contributor in the first period, and a response is returned for the second, then do not override the manual construction with a backward impute.
-Final response pattern: MC, R.
+Final response pattern: mc, r.
 * If a manual construction is held for the contributor in the first period, and a forward impute from a manual construction in the second, then the contributor responded in the third period, then only override the forward impute from a manual construction in the second period and backward impute.
-Final response pattern: MC, BI, R.
+Final response pattern: mc, bi, r.
 * If a manual construction is held for the contributor in the first period, and a forward impute from a manual construction in the second, then a response is returned for the second period, then the returned value should override the forward impute from a manual construction.
-Final response pattern: MC, R.
+Final response pattern: mc, r.
 * If a manual construction is held for the contributor in the first period, and rolling forward imputation from a manual construction was performed for the second and third periods, and then a response is returned for the second period, then the returned value should override the forward impute in the second period and forwards imputation from a response should override the third period.
-Final response pattern:
+Final response pattern: mc, r, fir.
-MC, R, FIR.
 * If a value of any type is held in the first period, then manual construction is input for the second period, then do not backward impute from the manual construction.